hashicorp/terraform-provider-azurerm/website/docs/r/disk_pool_managed_disk_attachment.html.markdown

 In addition to the Arguments listed above - the following Attributes are exported:

-* `id` - The ID of the Disks Pool Managed Disk Attachment.
+* `id` - The ID of the Disk Pool Managed Disk Attachment.

 ## Timeouts